Carlosman1996/commsman/README.md

-# CommsMan
+# Commsman

-**CommsMan** (Communication Manager) is a powerful, extensible tool for testing, monitoring, and managing industrial communication protocols.
+**Commsman** (Communications Manager) is a powerful, extensible tool for testing, monitoring, and managing industrial communication protocols.
 It is designed to help engineers and testers interact with embedded systems, PLCs, and other field devices via common industrial protocols.

-Currently, CommsMan supports **Modbus TCP** and **Modbus RTU** protocols, with a focus on usability, structured data organization, and continuous monitoring.
+Currently, Commsman supports **Modbus TCP** and **Modbus RTU** protocols, with a focus on usability, structured data organization, and continuous monitoring.

 ---